FEniCS/dolfinx/demo/pde/stokes-mini/python/documentation.rst

 	# Collect boundary conditions
 	bcs = [bc0, bc1, bc2]

-Here, we have given four arguments in call of :py:class:`DirichletBC <dolfin.cpp.fem.DirichletBC>`.
+Here, we have given four arguments in the call of :py:class:`DirichletBC <dolfin.cpp.fem.DirichletBC>`.
 The first specifies the :py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>`.
 Since we have a :py:class:`MixedFunctionSpace <dolfin.functions.functionspace.MixedFunctionSpace>`, we write W.sub(0) for the function space V, and W.sub(1) for Q. The second argument specifies the value on the Dirichlet boundary.
 The two last ones specifies the marking of the subdomains; sub_domains contains the subdomain markers and the number given as the last argument is the subdomain index.

 The bilinear and linear forms corresponding to the weak mixed formulation of the Stokes equations are defined as follows: